gjvanderheiden/nvim/readme.md

 # jdtls config
 ## Do not use nvim-lspconfig for Java / jdtls
 It is possible to use nvim-lspconfig to connect start jdtls, but this doesn't make full use of [nvim-jdtls](https://github.com/mfussenegger/nvim-jdtls).
+Mainly, it doens't jump to source code of external dependencies.
 It is in the readme of nvim-jdtls, but to me is was not that ovbious.
 Instead, ONLY configure nvim-jdtls to attach on Java files in nvim.

 ## How to hook up nvim-jdtls
 ### Install Eclipse jdtls
 You van use mason to do this, I use my OS for this.
 Especially on Arch linux, it's a rolling release distro.
 On MacOs you have [home brew](https://brew.sh).
 Both are so quick with updates, amazing work.
 On homebrew and pacman the package is called jdtls.
 On Arch it is a AUR package.
 For Homebrew that's just:
 ```
 brew install jdtls
 ```